PropertyInfo

 where T: Export,

-Create a new PropertyInfo representing an exported property named property_name with type T.
+Create a new PropertyInfo for an exported property named property_name with type T automatically.

-This will generate property info equivalent to what an #[export] attribute would.
+This will generate property info equivalent to what an #[export] attribute would produce.

 pub fn with_hint_info(self, hint_info: PropertyHintInfo) -> PropertyInfo